GleammerRay/WineSteam/README.md

    - Fixed by applying the [DXVK patch](#dxvk-patch).
 - Broken font.
    - Are you sure you didn't skip font installation by accident?
-- While running command `!motd` on BonAHNSa server, game crashes with C++ runtime error.
+- While running command `!motd` on BonAHNSa server, game crashes with C++ runtime error (will fix the crash but window will not display anything, you can read it on BonAHNSa's website)
-   - Fixed by running the [Visual C++ Runtimes Installer](#visual-c-runtimes-installer). **This installer is known to break NEOTOKYO° online games entirely on some systems, make sure to back up your prefix before using it**.
+   - Fixed by running the [Visual C++ Runtimes Installer](#visual-c-runtimes-installer). **This installer is known to break NEOTOKYO° online games entirely on some systems, make sure to back up your prefix before using it** ([To apply patches or not? ](to-apply-patches-or-not)).
+- While changing maps error "Couldn't CRC map `map name.bsp` disconnecting."
+This error appears on windows as well as on linux in some source games.
+To fix it download the map manually and put it inside`NEOTOKTO` -> `NeotokyoSource` -> `maps` (for quick acces to game file click on game properties and on "browse local files"), if asked to replace file say yes. if playing on BonAHNSa template for map file download would look like this:`https://bonahnsa.site.nfoservers.com/neotokyo/maps/nt_map_name_ctg.bsp`.

 #### Made with 💜 by Gleammer.